 Fact sheet summarizing data on intersection between domestic violence and homelessness.
 Also details how the lack of affordable housing and discrimination further limit the options available to survivors.

-This webinar explains the connections between domestic violence, housing, and homelessness, and underscores that domestic violence related homelessness is family homelessness.
+This webinar explains the connections between domestic violence and sexual assault, homelessness and housing and underscores that domestic violence related homelessness is family homelessness.

 This research brief provides a brief overview of the current and expanding evidence behind best practices in helping domestic violence survivors obtain safe and stable housing.
 It begins with evidence for three common core components of this work: mobile advocacy, flexible funding, and attending to safety.
 It then provides evidence for how services should be provided: survivor-driven, trauma-informed, and voluntary.